Contributing Gear Editor

 Ultra-lightweight

 Although these are designed for hiking, they are best suited for short day hikes or trail runs because of the limited cushion and warmth they provide.
-But the upshot is, they are ideal for warm or hot weather hikes, and also dry more quickly than more padded socks.
+These are ideal for warm or hot weather hikes and also dry more quickly than heavier-cushioned socks.
+The Darn Tough Run Quarter Ultralightweight Cushion is far and away our favorite in this category.

 Lightweight